-- It is useful in constipation, liver diseases, loss of appetite, piles and worms.
+- Guggulu is useful in constipation, liver diseases, loss of appetite, piles and worms.

-- It is useful in chronic cough and chronic asthma.
+- The herb is useful in chronic cough and asthma.

-- This help to treat dysuria and gonorrhoea.
+- This help to treat dysuria and gonorrhea.

-- It increases sexual power.
-It is also useful in impotency, dysmenorrhoea, Leucorrhoea and other gynaecological diseases like infertility.
+- It increases sexual power and useful in impotency, dysmenorrhea, leucorrhoea and other gynaecological diseases like infertility.

 - Fresh guggul is very helpful in weakness and loss of weight.